-In Tibetan language lama (root: “lam“) means sages, not saints.
+In Tibetan language lama (root: ‘lam’) means sages, not saints.
 Tibetan Buddhism is not Christianity.
-Should anyone call the Christian saints lamas, we would cry for the Lord.
-Technically, lamas could not be biblical saints or Heilige, yet nothing escaped the Christian might of this Grünwedel: The German explorer continued to call rishis (Hindu sages) “die Heiligen”, too.
-At one point, he described lamas as “die sichtbaren Vertreter der Heiligen, or die Heiligen auf Erden” (the visible agents of the Holy, or the saints on earth).
+Should anyone call the Christian saints lamas, we would cry fraud.
+Technically, lamas could not be biblical saints or Heilige, yet nothing escaped the Christian might of this Grünwedel: The German explorer continued to call rishis (Hindu sages) ‘die Heiligen,’ too.
+At one point, he described lamas as ‘die sichtbaren Vertreter der Heiligen, or die Heiligen auf Erden’ (the visible agents of the Holy, or the saints on earth).
 Holy saints and saints on earth clearly evoked biblical images of salvation and Christendom.
-Grünwedel undeniable did a great service to the German/Christian cause.
-He also utterly believed in the existence of the hidden kingdom of the Heiligen, the legendary Shambhala in Tibet.
+Grünwedel undeniable did a great service to the German and Christian cause.
+He also utterly believed in the existence of the above mentioned hidden kingdom of the Heiligen, the legendary Shambhala in Tibet.
 Unfortunately, the obsession with the Holy found a tragic end.
-Reportedly, while writing on some Shambhala text, the lonely and irritated man lost his rest sanity and jumped to his premature dead in 1936, at the height of the Third Reich.
+Reportedly, while writing on some Shambhala text, the lonely and hopelessly depressed man lost his rest sanity and jumped to his premature death in 1936, at the height of the Third Reich.

 Ibid., pp. xxx, xxxi, 11, 14, 17, 29-43, 43, 50, 77, 79, 108, 205